6 Rules to Know for Successful Investing

 There are a handful of general rules and helpful ideas for investors to keep in their mind for successful investing.
 Here are 6 of them in no particular order:

 This saying is so timeless and universal that it's probably been around as long as eggs and baskets have co-existed.
 When it comes to investing, putting your eggs in one basket is the equivalent of putting all of your savings into just one stock, mutual fund or non-diversified investment type.
-And this is not a generally a good idea because it increases market risk.
+And this is not generally a good idea because it increases market risk.
 For example, what if you thought a particular company had a good idea and put all of your savings into its stock?
 Just ask the investors in the tech bust of 2000 that bought Pets.com.
 Mutual funds are diversified investments, but be sure each represents different types of fund categories.
-You want the objectives and performance of the funds to have low correlation with each other.
+You want the objectives and performance of the funds to have a low correlation with each other.
 In different words, you want one fund to "zig" while the other "zags."
 If most or all of your funds perform similarly, you may as well just have one fund, which is not diversification.

-- Have a Clear Investment Objective and Stick to It: What is the purpose of your money?
-What do you want it to do?
+What is the purpose of your money?
+What do you want it to do for you?
 How much time do you have until you need this money?
 How much risk are you willing to take to achieve above-average returns?
 Do you want your money to grow or do you want to preserve its current value?
 The answers to these questions will help you arrive at your investment time horizon and risk tolerance, which are the fundamental elements of determining your investment objective.
 An investment objective, in regard to personal financial planning, is the purpose a particular portfolio serves for the individual's or the investment advisory client's financial needs.
 Once the objective is determined, it will then dictate what particular asset classes and security types are needed to fulfill the purpose of the portfolio.
 Then simply stick to the objective unless a significant financial or life change occurs.

 It's basic math, fundamental finance, and simple accounting — more money going out means less money coming in.
 In the investing world, high expenses are a drag on performance, especially over long periods of time.
-This is the core strength of best no-load funds and index funds.
+This is the core strength of the best no-load funds and index funds.
 The best low-cost mutual funds are typically the top performers over long periods of time, such as 10 years or more.